The Hearing Board Process

 While there is not a specific dress code, business casual attire is suggested.

-Can I appeal a Student Conduct and Mediation board decision?
+Can I appeal a student conduct board decision?

 Your Right to an Advisor

-Please be aware it is your right to have an advisor present at all student conduct proceedings.
-An advisor may be a friend, attorney, family member, faculty, or staff member.
-If you choose to have an advisor present, they are not permitted to speak on your behalf during the hearing process.
-They are only to serve as support and give you advice as you respond to the allegations.
+Please be aware it is your right to have an advisor (i.e. family member, friend, etc.) present at all student conduct proceedings.
+If you choose to have an advisor present, that person is not permitted to speak on your behalf during the hearing process.
+The advisor is only to serve as support and give you advice as you respond to the allegations.